xanderhades/railsgoat/notes.md

 ## vulnerability analysis

-I analyzed some of the vulnerabilities and created GitHub issues in this repository, as seen here: https://github.com/xanderhades/railsgoat/issues
+I analyzed some of the vulnerabilities found by SAST/DAST and created GitHub issues in this repository, as seen here: https://github.com/xanderhades/railsgoat/issues

 I used Burp Suite to generate the CSRF PoC.